WilliamSinclairF/street-artists-tracker/README.md

 ### Continued development

- - We would like to expand some features such as adding an event favouriting option and enhancing some of the UI.
+ - We would like to expand some features such as adding an event favouriting option and enhancing some of the UI

 ### Useful resources